 - Then show these fields

-- Required (see Making conditional ticket fields required (Professional add-on and Enterprise))
+- Required (see Making conditional ticket fields required)

 The Add another check box causes the dialog box to remain open after you click the Add button, so that you can continue to add another condition, if needed.